Pavel-Guseynov/application_static/README.md

 This is the simple chef cookbook to quick host static web sites with nginx.
 Based on excellent [application cookbook](https://github.com/poise/application), which is only providing LWRPs, this cookbook actually  has recipe.

-So after defining it with Berkshelf/Librarian, you have to provide as minimal config as possible, to make your sites up and running.
+So after defining it with Berkshelf/Librarian, you have to provide as minimal config as possible, to make your sites working.

 config